recurse-that/TopographyOfSynchrony/README.md

 ## Explanations
 Matlab code is responsible for generating scene files to be exported for statistical analyses in R R Code performs modified ttest that account for spatial auto correlation

 ## Compile
 ### MATLAB
 - Navigate to Code/Matlab and run exec.mlx
-- You will be prompted to specify desired height, width, and radius of calculation for your scenes
-#### NOTE: I reccomend you start with dimensions such as 50, 50, with a radius of ~5 and scale up from there depending on how powerful your machine is
+- You will be prompted to specify desired height, width, and radius of calculation for your scenes, I recommend starting with dimensions such as 50, 50, with a radius of ~5 and scale up from there depending on how powerful your machine is
 ### R
-- After compiling your matlab code
+- After compiling your Matlab code

 ## Dependencies
 ### Core dependencies
 Matlab License, Matlab R2020b, R, and latex

 ### Matlab Toolbox dependencies